RetroTINK-LLC/firmware/4k-experimental.md

 - No signal threshold for SDP sources increased
 - Default color for the SDP decoder and HDMI RX now black (this is seperate from the RT4K blanking/crop color)
 - Fixed bug that stopped inverse telecine from working for certain lower resolution sources
+- Chroma offset control for Enhanced S-video is back

 <br/>